 In the example of recording, the measurement technique of merchandise inventory costs based on the retail trade method is applied according to IAS 2, t.
-17. (if the results are approximately equal to the cost).
+17.

 The inventory cost will be calculated by using a certain percentage of gross margin, so that the inventory sale value is reduced.
 The calculation is done by applying the average margin to the retail price of the goods sold.